hossamtech/hossamtech/README.md

 I'm [**Hossam**](https://hossamchokri.com), a passionate full stack developer.

-I am passionate about using my technical expertise and problem-solving skills to build scalable, efficient applications.
-I focus on bridging back-end functionality with front-end usability to deliver seamless, engaging user experiences.
-I thrive on solving complex challenges, optimizing performance, and creating intuitive, user-centric designs.
-My goal is to craft robust solutions that meet modern development standards<br>
+I am a software engineer driven by a passion for designing and building scalable, efficient, and user-focused applications.
+My expertise lies in integrating robust back-end architectures with intuitive front-end interfaces to deliver seamless digital experiences.
+I enjoy tackling complex challenges, optimizing system performance, and adhering to modern development standards and best practices.

-Outside of coding, I enjoy learning new languages, working out, and spending time with family.
+Beyond technology, I am committed to continuous learning, personal growth, and maintaining a balanced lifestyle through language learning, fitness, and quality time with family.

 ### Skills :